Everest (1998 film): Release and reception

 subsequently opened in Australia on March 19 and Switzerland on March 20, with other European premieres, including at the London Trocadero, following during April and May.

+Box office

 Everest grossed $128 million worldwide during its theatrical run – a figure that remains the highest gross for an IMAX documentary.
 With domestic takings of $87,178,599, it is the second highest-grossing film (documentary or otherwise) to never reach the top ten in the weekly North American box office charts, and also the second highest-grossing film never to have made the weekly top five.

 DVD and soundtrack album

 The DVD was released by Miramax on December 12, 1999.
 It includes a "Making of" featurette, an extended interview with Beck Weathers, deleted scenes, climber video journals, and a 3D map of Mount Everest.

 The soundtrack features songs by George Harrison, which composers Steve Wood and Daniel May reinterpreted in the Tibetan folk style as part of their film score.
 The Everest soundtrack album was released by Ark 21 Records, on March 10, 1998.
 The music was performed by the Northwest Sinfonia, with May credited as conductor.

 The Harrison songs include "All Things Must Pass", "Give Me Love (Give Me Peace on Earth)", "Here Comes the Sun", "This Is Love" and "Life Itself".
 Harrison agreed to their use in the film on the understanding that his name would not be used for publicity.
 According to author Elliot Huntley, MacGillivray chose Harrison's music for its "spiritual quality" and "his ties to eastern religion".